 I took a plate of these beauties into work a few years ago, asking for help in naming the recipe.
 Because I couldn’t name them “lemon bars”, as this new recipe needed to be distinguishable from the lemon bars recipe I was already known for.

-As I was pondering this new name with my friend and co-worker Ann, Tim took his first bite.
-And he said, “lemon heaven”.
+I pondered this new name with my friends/co-workers Ann and Tim.
+When Tim took his first bite, he immediately smiled and said, “lemon heaven”.
 And that, my friends, is how these came to be known as Lemon Heaven Bars.

 More lemon recipes for you: